The Middle East: Conflict, Crisis and Change (Chapters 4 and 5) Flashcards

 - OPEC (a group consisting of the major oil exporters with many of them being in the middle east) refused to sell any oil to the USA during and after the Yom Kippur War, causing oil prices to skyrocket and an economic downturn in the USA

-- This meant it had incentive to negotiate for peace in the region to ensure a constant supply of oil
+- This meant it had an incentive to negotiate for peace in the region to ensure a constant supply of oil

 What was Henry Kissingers shuttle diplomacy of 1974 and what did it achieve?

-- However, at this point Israel was not intent on withdrawing troops and Syria or Egypt were not intent on recognition
+- However, at this point, Israel was not intent on withdrawing troops and Syria or Egypt were not intent on recognition

-- That being said in January 1974, Egypt and Israel agreed to pull back from the canal in place of a UN force so it could be cleared and reopened which it did in 1975 to Egypt’s delight
+- That being said, in January 1974, Egypt and Israel agreed to pull back from the canal in place of a UN force so it could be cleared and reopened which it did in 1975 to Egypt’s delight

 - In addition, OPEC started selling oil to the USA again and a DMZ was set up in the Golan Heights